gjermundgaraba/bjaanes.github.io/_posts/2015-06-14-how-i-got-started-with-clean-code.md

 "Clean Code" was a transforming book for me.
 It is without a doubt the single most influential book I have ever read on software development.
 If you start looking around, you will find that many others are also praising this book.

-&nbsp;

-I am not paid or get anything from writing this.
+I am not getting anything for writing this.
 I wrote this, because I think every software developer would benefit greatly from reading this book.
 I also think your fellow developers (the other people that is going to read your code) would benefit greatly from \*you\* reading this book.

-&nbsp;

 &nbsp;